In Thoughts, Together: essay + part lecture, part talk (2023)

 What does the collective remembrance of a local craft heritage look like?
 Do memories differ from family to family?
 Person to person?
 How does such a heritage inform the current self-image of a rural area?

-When translating this research into woven outputs, it allowed me to discover theory: how writing can inform a making based practice and vice versa; open up new perspectives and connect my own ethos with that of already established, and globally relevant ideas on craft.
-Its universal values of unity, generational knowledge and self-sufficiency became common denominators through work with the Hedared Village Association.
-Creating space for common understanding.
+Translating this research into woven outputs allowed me to discover theory: how writing can inform a making-based practice and vice versa, open up new perspectives and connect my own ethos with that of already established and globally relevant ideas on craft.

-What resonates about a local craft heritage in a global cultural context?
-Do the values of rural traditions hold significance in contemporary culture?
+What resonates about a local craft heritage in global culture?
+Do the values of rural tradition hold significance in contemporary culture?

 Are there parallels to be drawn or similarities to be found?